Levanto, Italy: all you need to know about this pretty town on the Italian Riviera

 Levanto is on the coast and has a nice, reasonably large pleasant beach, with nice cafes and pretty views.

-The beach is dark in color and a mix of sand and pebbles, which is typical of this area of Italy, but it is well equipped, popular and very pleasant.
+The beach is mostly dark / golden in color and a mix of sand and pebbles, which is typical of this area of Italy, but it is well equipped, popular and very pleasant.

 Some also offer kayak and sup rentals, a super fun and active way to explore Levanto Bay.